Agenda

 Panel: The future of investor reporting: Tech, transparency & trends for GPs

-• How can GPs leverage advancements in automation and data management to enhance reporting insights and efficiency, What trends are driving change in investor reporting?
+• How can GPs leverage advancements in automation and data management to enhance reporting insights and efficiency

 • How can GPs evolve their data and reporting functions to adapt to changing investor expectations?